fleetdm/fleet/handbook/business-operations/README.md

 ### Weekly updates
 We like to open about milestones and announcements.
-  - Every Thursday night, department heads [report their KPIs for the week](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit)
+  - Every Friday, e-group members [report their KPIs for the week](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit)
-  - Friday nights, Mike McNeil will post a short update in #general.
+  - Friday nights, Mike McNeil will post a short update in #general including:
-Weekly update principles
-   - Each department's update is 20-40 words or less.
-   - Erring on the side of referring to items that are completely done and/or mentioning news that is potentially very exciting to folks throughout the company.
+    - a link to view KPIs
+    - who was on-call that week
+    - fleeties who are currently onboarding
+    - planned hires who haven't started yet
+    - fleeties who had their lady day that week
+  - The weekly update uses the format of the previous week's update, which is in the KPIs spreadsheet.
+The best way to start is by copying and pasting the previous week's upfate and modifying it.
+  - After posting to #general, the weekly update is also saved in thr KPI spreadsheet.

 ### Workiversaries
 We're happy you've ventured a trip around the sun with Fleet.
 Let's celebrate!